-% of your plants and offices that were assessed (by entity or statutory authorities or third parties) Health and safety practices Third party audit has been conducted on regular basis on each site and office.
-Working Conditions Third party audit has been conducted on regular basis on each site and office.
+All RO and our HO is audited by third party (as per % of your sites and offices that were assessed requirement of client) for HSE.
+Apart from that each site is covered individually for HSE audit on monthly basis by the Company.
+Health and safety practices Third party audit has been conducted on regular basis on as per requirement of client.
+Working Conditions Third party audit has been conducted on regular basis on as per requirement of client.